Click to follow our fun on Facebook – ‘Friend’ & ‘ Share’ for the latest event calendar Instagram: DBEinNC

 What is the purpose of the DBE?

 The primary purpose of the DBE is to support four District retirement/nursing homes for men and women.
 Regular contributions to the Homes are made possible by our fundraising events.
 The secondary purpose is local philanthropy, and the sharing and celebration of our British and Commonwealth cultures and traditions.
 Through our common background and understanding, membership in the Society can help ease the transition for newly arrived ex-pats by providing a source of close and lasting friendships.

 Who is eligible for membership?

-Membership is extended by invitation to women residing in the USA who are of British or Commonwealth heritage by birth, naturalization or proven ancestry.
+Membership is extended by invitation to women age 13 or older, residing in the USA who are of British or Commonwealth heritage by birth, naturalization or proven ancestry.
 Women whose husbands or partners are of British or Commonwealth heritage by birth, or whose husband’s parent(s) or grandparent(s) are of British or Commonwealth birth, are also eligible.

 How is DBE Organized?